 As a small business deciding where to utilize your budget and where to save is a constant point of struggle.
 When you’re working with a tight and limited pool of funds, taking on tasks that would otherwise be outsourced is a sacrifice that often has to be made.
 Many of these decisions are no-brainers while others can be difficult to make.
 Should you do taxes yourself?
 Or leave that to the professionals?
 What about building the company website or doing your own marketing?
 Most of these will be answered by the pre-existing skills of yourself and your team, but for most small businesses, these will be performed in-house.
 Payroll is one of the most common tasks that small businesses owners decide to take on themselves.
 We’re going to tell you why you shouldn’t.

-While many businesses still choose to manage their payroll internally through manual bookkeeping, more and more companies are seeing the benefits of using payroll software or hiring professionals to ensure their employees are paid on time, which leaves businesses time to focus on what they do best.
+While many businesses still choose to manage their payroll internally through manual bookkeeping, more and more companies are seeing the benefits of using payroll software or hiring professionals such as Cloudpay to ensure their employees are paid on time, which leaves businesses time to focus on what they do best.

 Here are the top reasons to stop manually keeping your books.

 When you have so much on your plate as all small business owners do, mistakes happen, often.
 Sending out a check late or for the incorrect amount not only leads to disgruntled employees, but it means you’ll need to go back and fix the error, wasting even more time and money than if it had been done correctly the first time.
 Consistency in Payroll also leads to a clean and tightly papertrail that will make tax season a breeze.
 Hiring a professional or using software like Gusto can give you peace of mind while you focus on other aspects of your business.